cnr-ibba/IMAGE-InjectTool/django-data/image/docs/source/modules/common.rst

 Common statuses
 ^^^^^^^^^^^^^^^

-Statuses are applied for a :py:class:`uid.models.Submission` and :py:class:`uid.models.Name` objects, and reflects the entiere submission status and the Object (Animal/Sample) statuses rispectively.
+Statuses are applied for a :py:class:`uid.models.Submission` and :py:class:`biosample.models.Submission` and reflect what happened to submissions and what is possible to do with submission.
 Here are the main statuses:

 - **waiting**: means a processing phase where no user access is intended to data.
 While in this status data are checked, submitted or loaded and no update/deletion should